muratk3n/thirdwave/en/README.md

 ---

 The hilarious part is C will happily let you do it.
-What-ever.
 Coding close to the metal.

 ---